ArweaveTeam/SmartWeave/README.md

 `--input '{ "function": "transfer", "qty": 1984 }'`

-To test a contract interaction without writing it to the network, append `--dry-run` to your `--interact` call.
+To test a contract interaction without writing it to the network, append `--dry-run` to your `write` call.

 ## License